 Today, the investigation into Amy Lynn Bradley’s disappearance is ongoing, though no new leads have popped up.
 The FBI and the Bradley family have both offered sizeable rewards for information on her whereabouts, though it seems for now that her disappearance remains a mystery.

-Next, check out the story of the couple that went missing in 1942 and were found inside a melting glacier.
+After learning about the unsettling case of Amy Lynn Bradley, check out the story of the couple that went missing in 1942 and were found inside a melting glacier.
 Then, read about the unexplained disappearance of Kris Kremers and Lisanne Froon.